Browse A-Z

 • Nicotinic acid.

 • PCSK9 inhibitors, such as alirocumab (Praluent) and evolocumab (Repatha).
-These represent a newer class of drugs to treat high cholesterol.
+These represent a newer class of medicines to treat high cholesterol.

 People with a severe form of the disorder may need a treatment called apheresis.
 Blood or plasma is removed from the body.
 Special filters remove the extra LDL cholesterol, and the blood plasma is then returned to the body.